Perfect Buttermilk Scones: Our No.1 Trusted Recipe

 Servings: 8 Total Time: 35 mins Difficulty: Beginner

-Whipping up a batch of these scones is a breeze, and they're the perfect blank canvas for your favorite filings.
-Enjoy one on its own, or elevate the experience by serving it with a classic pot of English tea.
+Whipping up a batch of these scones is easy as pieβ€”they're basically a blank slate waiting for your favorite toppings.
+Grab one by itself, or go all out and pair it with a proper cup of English tea.

 Butter Milk Scones Recipe pinit View Gallery 3 photos